-Evidence is a piece of information that may or may help constitute proof.
+Evidence is a piece of information that may or may not help constitute proof.
 For example, a video of someone running away from a bank that has been robbed constitutes evidence, but may not end up proving anything.
 The person could later be shown to have been running toward a toddler in danger of walking in front of a car.

 Proof is demonstrated when a set of circumstantial evidence and testimony (as well as certain kinds of logical demonstrations) converge on a single interpretation.
 Of course, in the world of science, absolute proof of anything is rare.
 Thus, we will often focus on what line must be crossed in order to move from coincidence to proof.